Superfood Saturday: Even More Reasons to Be Sweet on Sweet PotatoesArticle posted in: Diet & Nutrition

 In North Carolina, where sweet potatoes are a big crop, this is very popular.
 It’s rose-colored on the outside and has an orange flesh that’s super sweet.
 You may have served it on Thanksgiving.

-This sweet potato variety, on the other hand, looks almost like a real potato, with pale copper skin and golden-white inside.
+This variety, on the other hand, looks almost like a real potato, with pale copper skin and golden-white inside.
 It cooks up creamy and is awesome in soups and stews.

 Sweet potatoes may differ in other ways too.
-For instance, though you won’t see them marketed that way, one group is starchier and has dry flesh, which means those sweet potatoes have a texture more like a baking potato.
+For instance, though you won’t see them marketed that way, one group is starchier and has dry flesh, which means they have a texture more like a baking potato.
 They usually have a tan skin with light-colored flesh.